Feedback release: CANVAS | OUT OF BALANCE

 THE LINE Contemporary Art Space

-ITSLIQUID Group, in collaboration with Mercato Metropolitano and YMX Arts, is proud to share the great results of OUT OF BALANCE, second appointment of CANVAS International Art Fair 2020 that took place in London at THE LINE Contemporary Art Space, from October 22, 2020 to January 29, 2021.
+ITSLIQUID Group, in collaboration with YMX Arts, is proud to share the great results of OUT OF BALANCE, second appointment of CANVAS International Art Fair 2020 that took place in London at THE LINE Contemporary Art Space, from October 22, 2020 to March 25, 2021.

 The concept of OUT OF BALANCE deals with the fact that the world in which we live shapes our identity and personal evolution inevitably.
 Everyday we meet and deal with a multitude of different identities and roles: we face the public life creating and adapting our social identities; our body and aesthetic tastes modify and are modified by our physical and sexual identities; our whole being evolves as well as contemporary cultures and modern cities do.
 We invited artists to explore the concepts of Entropy, Disorders, Obsessions: entropy is conceptually defined as the measure of the level of disorder in a changing system.
 Starting from this fascinating concept, each person can be considered as a changing system, as the same as for a specific culture, city or country, until the whole universe.
 These continue changes find in the inevitability of evolution their measure of order.